StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

         sudo yum install --enablerepo=elasticsearch elasticsearch
         ```

-    Refer to the official Elasticsearch documentation website for [the most up-to-date instructions](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-with-rpm).
+    Refer to the official Elasticsearch documentation website for [the most up-to-date instructions](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-with-rpm){target=_blank}.

 === "Other installation methods"

-    Download the tar.gz archive from http://cassandra.apache.org/download/ and extract it into the folder of your choice.
-You can use utilities like [Wget](https://www.gnu.org/software/wget/) to download the archive.
+    Download the tar.gz archive from [Elasticsearch downloads](http://elastic.co/downloads/elasticsearch){target=_blank} and extract it into the folder of your choice.
+You can use utilities like [Wget](https://www.gnu.org/software/wget/){target=_blank} to download the archive.

 ### Step 4.2: Configure Elasticsearch